pymedphys/pymedphys/docs/getting-started/roadmap.rst

 ------------------------------

 A goal of the graphical user interface is to have it customisable, and expandable.
-It is envisioned that the not yet released `JupyterLab Dashboarding`_ might provide a perfect environment for building GUIs that can be easily extended by the community.
+We envision that the as yet unreleased `JupyterLab Dashboarding`_ could provide a perfect environment for building GUIs that can be easily extended by the community.

-To progress in this direction we need to begin building `Jupyter Widgets`_ that would become the dashboarding building blocks.
-An example of one of these widgets that could be expanded on are the `ITK Jupyter Widgets`_.
+To progress in this direction, we need to begin building `Jupyter Widgets`_ that serve as the building blocks of JupyterLab Dashboarding.
+See the `ITK Jupyter Widgets`_ for a nice example of this approach.

 .. _`JupyterLab Dashboarding`: https://github.com/jupyterlab/jupyterlab/issues/1640#issuecomment-464945774